What is a Telephone Exit Code?

 International Phone Numbers

-Of course, if you conduct business internationally, it’s a step too far to expect your customers to make international calls to you.
+Of course, if you conduct business internationally, it may be a step too far to expect your customers to make international calls to you.
 This is costly for your customers and could be the barrier preventing you from breaking through into a new overseas market.

 A List of Popular Country Codes

-No matter where you are in the world, you’ll be able to dial the following country codes to inform the telephone service provider that the call is intended for the respective country.
+This list of most common telephone country codes will ensure that no matter where you are in the world, you’ll be able to dial the following country codes to inform the telephone service provider that the call is intended for the respective country.
+View our guide to UK STD phone numbers for an in-depth look at UK area codes.

 +1 - US